Transport to BSE

 To access this system you need to obtain a MYKI card, which you can buy from PTV Hub in the Marketplace or refer to this link.

-Public Transport Victoria offers many public transport options including:
+Department of Transport offers many public transport options including:

 - Bendigo Town Transit Service – run by Christians Bus Company and provides travel to the College using either the regular timetabled services.
 For more information on town services please click here.